Man charged with plot to kill British PM

 Chief Magistrate Emma Arbuthnot remanded Rahman and Imran in custody to appear for a short hearing at England's Old Bailey central criminal court on Dec 20.

+Prosecutors also alleged that he planned to join Islamic State in Syria.

+Arbuthnot also remanded Rashid in custody to appear at the Old Bailey on Dec 20.

-The court appearance came a day after Home Secretary Amber Rudd told parliament that 22 Islamist terror plots had been thwarted since the killing of a British soldier on a London street by two extremists in 2013.
+The court appearances came a day after Home Secretary Amber Rudd told parliament that 22 extremist terror plots had been thwarted since the killing of a British soldier on a London street by two extremists in 2013